untangle/mfw_docs/beta.rst

 ~~~~~~~~~~~~

 First, install your router as normal, with the "Internet" port plugged into your internet/modem or upstream router/switch.
-Also, connect your installation device (PC, tablet, phone) with to one of the LAN ports, or connect wireless using the
+Also, connect your installation device (PC, tablet, phone) to one of the LAN ports, or connect wirelessly using the
 information provided by Linksys.

 The default internal IP of the linksys is 192.168.1.1, so connect to "http://192.168.1.1" in your browser and follow the Linksys instructions.